 Robbie was already well on her way to stardom, but SUICIDE SQUAD turned her into an icon.
 Harley casually holding a baseball bat, wearing multicolored pigtails, is one of the defining images of DC’s movie lineup from Warner Bros.
 It makes all the sense in the world that WB would be quick to get this character back on screen.

-Is There a Birds of Prey Trailer?
+Where Can I Find the Birds of Prey Trailer?

-After a much-longer-than-normal wait, BIRDS OF PREY launched its first trailer on October 1, 2019, which you can watch above.
+Right here!
+BIRDS OF PREY launched its first trailer on October 1, 2019, which you can watch above.
 It shows off the various characters in play, all of whom will be discussed further in this feature, but it also showcases the film as very much a Harley Quinn movie.

 The Birds of Prey Director